nahteoh/pystran/README.md

 - Two-dimensional and three-dimensional structures made up of truss (axial) members and beams (even in combination) can be handled.
+- The Bernoulli-Euler model is implemented, so no shear deformation is taken into account.
 - Only elastic models can be solved.
 - Only straight members are treated.
 - Only doubly symmetric cross sections can be handled in three dimensions.
 Hence